Sears has 'substantial doubt' that it can survive

 Its history, like that of Sears, stretches to the late 19th century.
 It became known for its "blue light specials," short-lived sales signaled by a flashing light and a public address announcement.

 Kmart also bought many other retail chains that have since gone out of business, including Borders Books and Sports Authority.
-It filed for bankruptcy in 2002 shortly before Sears bought its remains.
+It filed for bankruptcy in 2002 shortly before Sears merged with its remains.

 The retail landscape is littered with storied brands that have closed in recent years as brick-and-mortar stores became an albatross in the face of growing competition online.